openbmc/docs/architecture/user-management.md

 (Note: `root` user will not be listed as user account in any interfaces like IPMI / REDFISH from user management point of view).

-### Deployment for systems without in-band interfaces:
+### Deployment for systems without in-band interfaces

 Any systems which doesn’t have in-band system interface can generate passwords uniquely for each & every device or can expose a default user name & password